pinocchio-mad-scrience/upboard-linux-ia/ubuntu/lm_scripts/leap_motion_readme.txt

 the same system, verify that the Windows version of the Leap Motion software works on this system.

-For more information consult the main distribuitor site: https://support.leapmotion.com/hc/en-us/articles/223782608-Linux-Installation
+E. For more information consult the main distribuitor site: https://support.leapmotion.com/hc/en-us/articles/223782608-Linux-Installation